 Activities and school trips are available to all.
 Risk assessments are carried out and all reasonable adjustments are made to enable children to participate as fully as possible.
 Where this is the case parents will be fully involved in the process.

-The Interim Special Educational Needs and Disabilities Co-ordinator (SENDCo) at the Danesholme Infant Academy is Mrs Dawn Reynolds.
+The Special Educational Needs and Disabilities Co-ordinator (SENDCO) at the Danesholme Infant Academy is Mrs D Reynolds.

 Details about admission arrangements for all pupils, including those with SEND can be found on our Admissions page.